Pheran: Modern fashion

 Modern trends saw a decline in the use of pherans in favour of the shalwar kameez.
 However, there has been a revival in recent years as pherans have become part of modern fashion, and are worn by females of other areas of Kashmir as well.
 Kashmiri men are also wearing the pheran as a fashionable outfit.
 Combined with jeans, the pheran has made its way into the office world.
 The modern pheran is not as wide and long as the traditional ankle or knee-length version and sometimes has side slits.
 Fewer men are wearing the phiran with a shalwar.
-Some modern pherans are a hybrid of western raglan coat and traditional wear.
+Modern pherans, known as Raglan Pherans (LARK) are a hybrid of western raglan coat and traditional wear.